 For example, introversion and an increased risk of depression have been tied in with BDNF variants.
 Obesity risk is also increased for certain variants.

-While genetics plays a role in your baseline BDNF production, environmental factors such as food, exercise, and sleep also play a big role in BDNF.
-If you are a carrier of a genetic variant that puts you at risk for a BDNF related disease, be sure to read through the “Lifehacks” for ways to mitigate the effects of these variants.
+While genetics plays a role in your baseline BDNF production, lifestyle factors such as food, exercise, and sleep also play a big role in BDNF.
+Fortunately, there are ways to increase BDNF and mitigate the problems associated with the BDNF gene variants.
+(Read the Lifehacks section)